MickaelRigault/skysurvey/README.md

 # skysurvey
-modern version of simsurvey to simulate transients withing the sky
+modern version of simsurvey to simulate transients within the sky

 # Install
 ```bash